reivaxy/iotSwitch/README.md

 # iotSwitch

-This is the first slave module for the iotinator project, its purpose is to allow commuting a relay through the Xiot framework, in order to turn on and off a lamp, a heater, an air conditionner or any other device.
+This is the first agent module for the iotinator project, its purpose is to allow commuting a relay through the Xiot framework, in order to turn on and off a lamp, a heater, an air conditionner or any other device.

 To use it, you'll preferrably also need the iotinator master module (https://github.com/reivaxy/iotinator), or you can just use it's REST API to integrate to your own designs.